ministryofjustice/hmpps-helm-charts/charts/generic-prometheus-alerts/RUNBOOK.md

 The best course of action is to check your application logs or error tracking system (i.e. Application Insights or Sentry) and investigate the issue from there.

+### ingress-2xx-responses

+> Ingress `<namespace>`/`<service>` is not serving enough 2xx responses.

+Your application has been configured to alert if the number of 2xx status codes falls below a set value over the given time period.
+This could indicate a misconfiguration in HMPPS Auth or the application returning not found (404) responses instead.

+The best course of action is to check your application logs or error tracking system (i.e. Application Insights or Sentry) and investigate the issue from there.

 ### ingress-rate-limiting

 > Rate limit is being applied on ingress `<namespace>`/`<service>`.